JoelBalzan/FIRES/README.md

 # FIRES: Fast, Intense Radio Emission Simulator

 FIRES is a Python package to simulate Fast Radio Bursts (FRBs) with scattering and polarisation effects.
-It can generate dynamic spectra for Gaussian pulses or micro-shot ensembles, apply scattering, add noise, and provide plotting and simple fitting utilities.
+It can generate dynamic spectra for Gaussian pulses or micro-shot ensembles, apply scattering, scintillation, add noise, and provide plotting and simple fitting utilities.

 ## Installation